radrow/ddtrace/SCENARIOS.md

 # DDMon testing DSL and test scenarios

-We test DDMon's performance and correctness in different test scenarios involving various forms of deterministic and non-deterministic deadlocks, as well as executions that terminate successfully.
-Each one of such test scenarios is described as a "scenario file" written in a domain-specific language (DSL) which declares a number of services and then commands them to communicate with each other in a specific manner (possibly leading to a deadlock).
+In *Section 7* of the companion paper we evaluate DDMon's performance in different test scenarios involving various forms of deterministic and non-deterministic deadlocks, as well as executions that terminate successfully.
+Each one of such test scenarios is described as a "scenario file" written in a domain-specific language (DSL) which declares a number of services and then specifies how they exchange queries and responses with each other (possibly leading to a deadlock).

 The execution of a test scenario begins with a number of initial `gen_server` calls (a.k.a. queries, in the terminology of the companion paper) to selected